simongoricar/fs-more/CONTRIBUTING.md

 Once initialized, `deep_harness.as_path()` will return the path to the temporary directory the harness is initialized at.

-What we have at this point is a fully initialized file tree on disk that we can interact with in our integration tests.
+What we have at this point is a fully initialized directory tree on disk that we can interact with in our integration tests.
 But the usability of this harness is not just in initializing the same tree every time - it also allows us to traverse the tree as a strongly-typed structure!